 Q. What types of expenses does Impact Grants Chicago allow in a project budget?

 A. Impact Grants Chicago will fund capital expenditures (i.e. capital improvements to property and the purchase of fixed assets), program expenses (including salaries) or a combination thereof.
 We will not accept a project budget in an LOI that requests $100,000 towards general operating expenses of an organization.
-See our Eligibility Requirements and Grant Guidelines page for more information.
+See the Eligibility Requirements and Grant Guidelines page for more information.

 Q. When funding capital improvement projects, does Impact Grants Chicago have specific requirements with respect to the ownership/leasing of the property?

 A. Yes.
 The property must be owned by the applicant or leased with a minimum of five years remaining on the lease as of July 1 of the Impact Award year.
 Ownership or lease of said property must be in place as of the LOI due date.
-See our Eligibility Requirements and Grant Guidelines page for more information.
+See the Eligibility Requirements and Grant Guidelines page for more information.

 Q. If we are invited to submit a Full Grant Application and our funding requirements and/or project needs have changed since submitting our LOI, may we submit a new proposal in our Full Grant Application?